kiith-sa/ICE/docsrc/tutorials/modding.rst

 Creating graphics (visual component)
 ------------------------------------

-Currently the only graphics format supported by ICE is a simple YAML based vector format that only supports straight lines, with variable colors and line widths.
+Currently the only graphics format supported by ICE is a simple YAML based vector format that stores straight lines with variable colors and line widths.

 Graphics are specified by *visual components*, defined in YAML files in the ``visual`` subdirectory of a mod directory.

 To create your own visual component, you can create a file with the contents of the following example in the ``visual`` directory.

-Alternatively, you can try copying and modifying any visual component that already exists there.
+You could also try copying and modifying any visual component that already exists there.

 Example visual component::